microsoft/Azure-Kinect-Sensor-SDK/docs/building.md

 * uuid-dev

-* git-lfs

-If you are using Ubuntu you can use our CI script [scripts/bootstrap-ubuntu.sh](scripts/bootstrap-ubuntu.sh) to download and install all needed tools and libraries.
+If you are using Ubuntu, you can use our CI script [scripts/bootstrap-ubuntu.sh](scripts/bootstrap-ubuntu.sh) to download and install all needed tools and libraries.